kawaa/Beetest/README.md

 and put them into a common directory.

-When Beetest is passed a path to this directory, it will run setup.hql and query.hql locally on your machine, write output to a local directory and then compares it with expected output.
+When Beetest is passed a path to this directory, it will run setup.hql and query.hql scripts locally on your machine, write an output to a local directory and then compares it with expected output.
 If computed and expected output differ, then an exception is thrown.

-Example: Top Two Artists
+Example: Two most popular artists
 -----
+Let's see Beetest in action!

-Assume that we want to implement and test a query that finds two the most frequently streamed artists at Spotify.
+Assume that we need to implement and test a Hive query that finds two the most frequently streamed artists at Spotify.
 Our input dataset is a tab-separated file that contains records with following schema:

-	artist <tab> song <tab> user <tab> ts
+	artist <tab> song <tab> user <tab> timestamp

-A record means that a given song by a given artist was streamed by a given user at given time.
+A single record simply means that a given song by a given artist was streamed by a given user at given point of time.

+According to the information in a previous section, we need to prepare a setup and query scripts and a file with expected output.

 ### Setup script